 BBC journalist felt like ‘prey’ as he was chased by protesters, court hears

+BBC journalist felt like ‘prey’ as he was chased by anti-lockdown protesters, court hears

+Nick Watt said he felt like a ‘vulnerable’ hunted animal as he was pursued by demonstrators

 A BBC journalist felt like “prey” as he was chased by protesters at an anti-lockdown and anti-vaccine rally, a court heard.